-Bearing in mind, how you progress towards your eating and health goal, may be very different from someone else.
+Bearing this in mind, how you progress towards your eating and health goals may be very different from someone else.

 Mindfully finding the way to eat that best suits them.

-The Eating Habit Profile is particularly useful if you want to change the way you eat but don’t know where to start, or need some help with finding the motivation to change eating habits.
+The Mindful Eating Discovery call is particularly useful if you want to change the way you eat but don’t know where to start or need some help finding the motivation to change eating habits.

 PLEASE NOTE: Motivation can sometimes be lacking due to chronic physical tiredness or mental health conditions such as depression.
 If you think that your lack of motivation might be related to health reasons, then please have a check-up with your healthcare practitioner.